Creating a dedicated package for custom interfaces#

 [WARNING]: Unknown license 'TODO: License declaration'.
 This has been set in the package.xml, but no LICENSE file has been created.

-It is recommended to use one of the ament license identitifers:
+It is recommended to use one of the ament license identifiers:

 Apache-2.0